You can create an NSX endpoint and associate its NSX settings to an existing vSphere endpoint.

-The OK action tests for the same conditions as the Test Connection action and returns a message if it finds any of the above-listed conditions.
-If it can save, it will leave the error on the screen for you to review.
+The OK action tests for the same conditions as the Test Connection action.
+If it finds any of the preceding conditions, it returns a message.
+If it can save, it leaves the error on the screen for you to review.

 vRealize Automation collects data from your endpoint and discovers your compute resources.